Skip to main content

-Traditionally, prevention seeks out certain identified factors that research has determined can potentially lead to delinquency.
-Examples of such factors could be a history of childhood abuse, truancy, instability in the home and educational underachievement.
+Traditionally, prevention seeks out identified factors that research has determined can potentially lead to delinquency.
+Examples of such factors could be a history of childhood abuse, truancy, instability in the home, and educational underachievement.

 Juvenile Diversion Alternative Program (JDAP)

-The Juvenile Diversion Alternative Program works with Bay Area Youth Services for youthful offenders who appear to be a risk of becoming serious and chronic offenders.
+The Juvenile Diversion Alternative Program works with juveniles who appear to be at risk of becoming serious and chronic offenders in the criminal justice system.
 Youth sent to this program have high-risk factors and the State Attorney’s Office seeks more intensive supervision and programming as a means for diversion.

 Youth Crisis Center (YCC)